z3us-dapps/z3us/README.md

   },
 ```

+- Create archive by compresing all the files `inside` the directory `apps/extension/dist`.
-In the Firefox browser navigate to `about:debugging#/runtime/this-firefox`.
-Click the button `Load temporary Add-on...`, then select a compressed zip of  all the files `inside` the directory `apps/extension/dist`.
+- In the Firefox browser navigate to `about:debugging#/runtime/this-firefox`.
+- Click the button `Load temporary Add-on...`, then select an archive file you prepared.

 ## Website quick start